tvpsh2020/nexmo-developer/_documentation/client-sdk/getting-started/android/set-up-push-notifications.md

 ---
 title: How to Set Up Nexmo Push Notifications on Android
-products: client-sdk
-description: This tutorial shows you how to set up push notifications using Firebase.
+description: This topic shows you how to set up push notifications using Firebase.
-languages:
-    - Java
 ---

 # How to Set Up Nexmo Push Notifications on Android